pbaja/DoubleDecker/src/wished_knowing.md

 - To enter the Desktop mode, click the Steam button, head all the way down to the Power menu, and click "Switch to Desktop"
 - Use right touchpad to move your cursor and click.
 Use your left touchpad to right-click.
-- If you exit steam, clicking the mouse is done by the left and right triggers. 😶
+- If you exit steam, clicking the mouse is done by the left and right triggers.
 - STEAM + X button combination opens virtual keyboard.
 You can use joystick or touchpads to use it.
-- When STEAM or "three dot" buttons are pressed, they change some button functions of the gamepad.